 Overweight or obese individuals are 4-5 times more likely to develop osteoarthritis, which can be quite debilitating.
 Given how common this condition is, there has been a lot of medical research in this area lately, as it affects virtually every aspect of our society (health care system, economics, but most importantly peoples’ personal health).

 Osteoarthritis is associated with increased pain and stiffness in the knee joints (most common), but it can also affect the hips (next most common), ankles, and other joints in the body.
 In a nutshell, osteoarthritis develops when the articular cartilage that lines the end of long bones (e.g. thigh and shin bones) breaks down.

 In one of our previous articles, we reviewed knee braces for osteoarthritis, so that could be a good resource as well, but this article included a wide variety of sizing options.
-In this current article, we will place our entire focus on plus size knee braces, even in regards to osteoarthritis.
+In this current article, we will place our entire focus on knee braces for plus size, even in regards to osteoarthritis or obesity knee braces.